What is continuous integration?

 CI is generally used alongside an agile software development workflow.
 An organization will compile list of tasks that comprise a product roadmap.
 These tasks are then distributed amongst software engineering team members for delivery.
 Using CI enables these software development tasks to be developed independently and in parallel amongst the assigned developers.
 Once one of theses tasks is complete, a developer will introduce that new work to the CI system to be integrated with the rest of the project.

-Continuous integration, deployment, and delivery are three phases of an automated software release pipeline.
-These three phases take software from idea to delivery to the end user.
-The integration phase is the the first step in the process.
-Integration covers the process of multiple developers attempting to merge their code changes with the master code repository of a project.
+Continuous integration, deployment, and delivery are three phases of an automated software release pipeline, including a DevOps pipeline.
+These three phases take software from idea to delivery to the end-user.
+The integration phase is the first step in the process.
+Continuous integration covers the process of multiple developers attempting to merge their code changes with the main code repository of a project.

 Benefits and challenges of continuous integration

-CI is a valuable asset to a software producing organization.
-CI benefits are not limited to the engineering team but greatly benefit the overall organization.
+Continuous integration is an essential aspect of DevOps and high-performing software teams.
+Yet CI benefits are not limited to the engineering team but greatly benefit the overall organization.
 CI enables better transparency and insight into the process of software development and delivery.
 These benefits enable the rest of the organization to better plan and execute go to market strategies.
 The following are some of the overall organizational benefits of CI.

 CI enables organizations to scale in engineering team size, codebase size, and infrastructure.
-By minimizing code integration bureaucracy and communication overhead, CI enhances agile workflows.
-It allows each team member to own a new code change set through to release.
+By minimizing code integration bureaucracy and communication overhead, CI helps build DevOps and agile workflows.
+It allows each team member to own a new code change through to release.
 CI enables scaling by removing any organizational dependencies between development of individual features.
-Developers can now work on features in an isolated silo and have assurances that their code will seamlessly integrate with the rest of the codebase.
+Developers can now work on features in an isolated silo and have assurances that their code will seamlessly integrate with the rest of the codebase, which is a core DevOps process.

 Improve the feedback loop